 project management · Dec 18, 2024

-This post unpacks what lack of teamwork actually looks like, what it costs your business, the nine specific patterns to watch for, and the four-step playbook leaders use to fix the underlying system instead of yelling at the symptoms.
+This post unpacks what lack of teamwork actually looks like (a useful mirror is what team collaboration looks like when it's working), what it costs your business, the nine specific patterns to watch for, and the four-step playbook leaders use to fix the underlying system instead of yelling at the symptoms.
+If the breakdown runs between whole functions rather than inside one team, that reads as a broader lack of collaboration, and the five barriers behind it call for a different diagnosis.

 What Are the Consequences of Lack of Teamwork?

 The damage shows up in two places: the business and the people.
 On the business side, poor teamwork produces project delays, lower work quality, wasted output, deteriorating morale, a toxic environment, and rising turnover.
 Each compounds: turnover takes institutional knowledge with it, knowledge gaps slow the next project, the next slow project deepens the morale problem.
+Add it up and it's the mirror image of the measurable business outcomes collaboration is supposed to drive.
 On the individual side, team members stall in their careers, lose motivation, and disengage from work that no longer feels worth the effort.

 The root causes are almost always system-level rather than personal: unrealistic expectations, misaligned goals, mistrust between roles, and an unfair sense of who carries the load.
+Part of that last one is social loafing, the well-documented drop in individual effort that happens when people work in a group and no one can see who did what.
 Treating those as character flaws ("they're not team players") sends managers chasing the wrong fix while the system keeps producing the same failure.

 What Are 9 Common Examples of Bad Teamwork?